Blended veggies vs juicing fruits … whether it’s to lose weight or detox, or just for overall better health, which one is better for you?

 If you crave fruit, just eat a handful of berries.
 Later in the day, you can eat an organic green apple.
 Both these examples equal one serving of fruit.

-Without doubt, fruit plays an important role in helping prevent chronic disease like cancer.
+Without a doubt, fruit plays an important role in helping prevent chronic diseases like cancer.
 However, you only need to eat about 4 or 5 servings a day to get the benefits of fruit’s phytochemicals (disease-fighting nutrients).